 The second option is to have some magical at the tables during the wedding breakfast.
 At first this sounds potentially intrusive but, when done properly, it can be a brilliant addition to a wedding day.
 As an experienced magician I will start by speaking to the catering team & serving staff and get an understanding of the order in which tables will be served food.
 That way I can establish which tables have some waiting time to fill with some entertainment and I avoid bumping into the serving staff.
 I don’t approach a table when they are eating and I’m sensitive to breaks for speeches and presentations.
 The reaction from the tables creates an atmosphere of fun and anticipation.
 A special performance is reserved for the most important people for the top table.

-The final section to consider some magical entertainment is immediately after the wedding breakfast.
+The final section to consider is immediately after the wedding breakfast.
 Guests usually vacate the room of the wedding breakfast to enable a room turnaround and once again have some time on their hands.
 Some wedding days are quite long and at this point some guests may be in need of some entertainment in order to avoid a lull.
 Magic at this point keeps the party going and can often drift into the time of day when evening guests are arriving and they too will get to see some magic.